nlistgarten/condor/docs/topics/design.rst

 :meth:`condor.implementations.utils.options_to_kwargs` to pass to the solver.
 The :attr:`__implementation__` is used to specify the class to use, otherwise inheriting from the template.

-Due to initial coupling with the casadi computational engine, the ``contrib`` model implementations follow a pattern of calling
+Due to initial coupling with the CasADi computational engine, the ``contrib`` model implementations follow a pattern of calling

 2. :meth:`construct` to create the callables from the model fields and setup the solver
 3. :meth:`__call__` to run the solver and bind the output fields